nathanbirrell/natee.biz/resume.md

 <!-- [MYOB](https://www.myob.com) is an accounting SaaS business. -->

-- Technical lead in a team of four.
-Feature delivery and strategic guidance on NextJS architecture decisions, component library prop-APIs, localisation and partial prerendering.
+- Strategic guidance on MYOB's NextJS public website, guiding architecture decisions, component library prop-APIs, localisation and partial prerendering to improve core web vitals score.
+- Introduced **trunk-based git workflow** with feature flagging and commit conventions to achieve smaller changesets, more focussed code reviews and quicker release cycles.
-- Reduced inbound calls to support phone lines by building a Support Article Search with Algolia.
-Built to be re-used and re-styled (ie. MYOB Apps Search).
+- Reduced inbound calls to support phone lines by building a Support Article Search with Algolia and React.
+Built to be re-used and re-styled (ie. MYOB Apps Search) with strong SEO in mind.
-- Core web vitals improvements; integration with headless CMS Contentful; middleware performance improvements; and a full website rebrand.
+- Other areas of focus: **Core Web Vitals**; integration with **Contentful** CMS; and middleware performance.

 <div class="experience__header">
   <span class="experience__header-left">